Exeter is not the typical sleepy Devon town you imagined!

 Topsham’s charming passenger ferry takes passengers (and bikes) across the Exe to enjoy walks or lunches at idyllic waterside pubs.
 You can also take short or long cruises to discover the wildlife of the Exe estuary or to Exmouth’s sandy beaches.
 The narrow Goat Walk beside the Exe estuary offers wonderful views and sunsets.

 Very close to Exeter (2 miles) is a lovely little town called Ottery St Mary – offering some of the most winding streets to be found anywhere, and a wonderful ancient church that stretches back to the 14th century.
-Also close to Exeter is the town of Sidmouth which has plenty of smart villas and cottages.What's your next move, after having read this post?
+Also close to Exeter is the town of Sidmouth which has plenty of smart villas and cottages.What are you going to do with this information right now?